 There are many other links, however.
 Both are in Cinemascope, which until the advent of Split had only been used in Unbreakable.
 The presence of explanatory voice-overs is another first: in The Last Airbender the purpose is to paper over cut scenes, in After Earth it is only present in the beginning when the protagonist is filling us in on the background to the state of humankind a thousand years into the future.

 In both films the plots unfold in game-like environments where a set of rules are imposed on the characters, shaping their behaviour and goals.
 Both are taking place on an Earth that is totally transformed.
-The heroes realise their potential in a moment of monumental transcendence.
+The heroes realise their potential in a climax of monumental transcendence to soaring film music.
 The films featured very young and inexperienced lead actors: Noah Ringer was 13 and Jaden Smith 15 at the time of release.
 Ringer had no acting experience and has hardly acted since; Smith had an undemanding lead in Karate Kid (Harald Zwart, 2010) behind him but was later praised for his role in the TV series The Get Down (2016-17).
 Both have clear limitations in their dialogue delivery but are athletic and very good at the physical parts.

-There are also polar opposites: in great contrast to the machines and metal ships of the Fire Nation, everything seems to be organic in After Earth, for example spaceships are supposed to be grown.
+There are also polar opposites: in great contrast to the machines and metal ships of the Fire Nation, everything seems to be organic in After Earth – a lesson learned from the disaster – for example spaceships seem to be grown.
 Furthermore, there are a lot of embraces and touching in After Earth.
 It is tempting to see this in the light of the earlier film, where Aang after having saved the world throws himself spontaneously at Katara:

 Moments later, however, in The Last Airbender Aang finally accepts his status as the Avatar and consequently bids farewell to having a family and even companionship with others on an equal footing.
 After Earth, interestingly, goes in the opposite direction, since both the boy and his father finally decide to leave the special status of military life – the boy thus eschewing his newly acquired ability of ghosting – for a quieter life with his mother.
 They have in common, however, the fact that they are reluctant heroes and at the end do not rejoice at their success.
 (Kitai in After Earth does feel satisfaction, of course, but the opportunity to embrace his father counts more than military success.)